dallaswmorgan/happycamper/README.md

 Happy Camper is a true SPA, meaning users never have to wait for a page to reload

 #Future Development
 It is intended for Happy Camper to become a one-stop-shop for finding and booking a campsite.
-In order to do this, I will be adding search filter functionality based on amenities available at sites (showers, picnic tables, fire rings, etc) in adition to geographical filters
+In order to do this, I will be adding search filter functionality based on amenities available at sites (showers, picnic tables, fire rings, etc) in addition to geographical filters

 #Eclipse 2017
 One of the biggest camping events of the century is coming up in 2017- a total solar ecplipse that is traversing the continental US on August 21.
 I plan on adding a search filter for sites that will be in the path of the eclipse, using stored lat/lng coordinates.
 This will help campers plan this once-in-a-lifetime camping trip.